Skip to main content

 • Are you playing with your cat frequently enough?

 Cat discipline goes out the window if the house isn’t set up to cater to feline needs.
+This is why one swap in your daily routine could change everything about your cat’s behavior.

 No one likes to punish their cat.
-Inappropriate punishment can lead to anxiety, fear, avoidance of you, or worse behaviors.
+Inappropriate punishment can lead to anxiety, fear, avoidance of you, or even worse behaviors.
 Instead of focusing on cat discipline, aim to reward your cat’s good behaviors.
 Utilize treats during cat training, as they make an effective motivation.
 Keep them on hand for when you see your feline family member doing the things you want:

 • Playing nicely with their toys